Big Brother VIP (Albanian TV series) season 2

-Big Brother VIP 2022, also known as Big Brother VIP 2 is the current second season of Big Brother VIP, hosted by Arbana Osmani.
-The season started airing on 24 December 2022 on Top Channel.
-The whole season, live from the house, can be viewed in two live pay-per-view channels, with the name Big Brother VIP 1 and Big Brother VIP 2, which are available on Albanian television platform DigitAlb.
+Big Brother VIP 2, was the second season of Big Brother VIP, hosted by Arbana Osmani.
+The season started airing on 24 December 2022 on Top Channel, and ended after 134 days on 6 May 2023.
+The whole season, live from the house, the viewers viewed in two live pay-per-view channels, with the name Big Brother VIP 1 and Big Brother VIP 2, which were available on Albanian television platform DigitAlb.
 Arbër Hajdari returned as opinionist in the live evictions shows and was joined by Zhaklin Lekatari, replacing Balina Bodinaku.

 Megi Pojani hosted the spin-off show Big Brother VIP – Fans' Club, replacing Dojna Mema.
-Ardit Cuni was the new opionist for the spin-off show Fans' Club.
+Ardit Cuni was the new opinionist for the spin-off show Fans' Club.
 A 60-minute radio show Big Brother Radio was introduced this season, with Elona Duro as the host.
-The show began airing on 13 February 2023, it was available on Top Albania Radio and on My Music on DigitAlb and it aired from Monday to Thursday.
+Like in the first season, one week after the final of the show, was broadcast a reunion show, with the name Post Big Brother VIP.
+This season the show was broadcast only for two episodes and the two episodes were broadcast on 13 May 2023 and 20 May 2023.
+The show was hosted by Arbana Osmani, and the two opinionists were Arbër Hajdari and Zhaklin Lekatari.

+The show was originally scheduled to last 100 days, with the finale on 1 April 2023.
+However, due to satisfactory ratings, the show was extended by over one month, with 134 days.

+On 6 May 2023, Luiz Ejlli was announced as the winner of the season, with Krist Aliaj Dragot as the runner-up.